|Right. A nuclear magnetic resonance image of my brain made from the second echo (TE=90 ms) of a T2 echo train with

 With ovaries I have applied MRI to the study of these reproductive organs in both women and cows (cows being an excellent physiological model for humans).
-My primary collaborator is Roger Pierson, at the Department of Obstetrics and Gynecology at the University of Saskatchewan.
+My primary collaborator has been Roger Pierson, at the Department of Obstetrics and Gynecology at the University of Saskatchewan.
 My primary theoretical creation in this field is the application of a math model of follicular dynamics to the problem of detecting ovulatory follicles by ultrasound in assisted reproductive therapy.
-The development and application of that model is ongoing.

 Binary stars represents my research interest in astronomy and my interests extend beyond binary stars.
 I have research interests in both observational and theoretical astrophysics.
 On the observational side, my focus has been on the environments of compact objects like black holes, neutron stars and white dwarfs, primarily in systems known as High Mass X-ray Binaries (HMXBs).
 Observations have been done, of HMXBs across the electromagnetic spectrum from X-rays to the infrared (no radio observations yet) and I have worked with data from the space telescopes RXTE, MOST and Spitzer.
-On the theoretical side, I have worked with numerical general relativistic models of spinning objects near black holes using the Mathisson-Papapetrou-Dixon (MPD) equations in collaboration with Dinesh Singh at the University of Regina.
+On the theoretical side, I have worked with numerical general relativistic models of spinning objects near black holes using the Mathisson-Papapetrou-Dixon (MPD) equations in collaboration with Dinesh Singh formerly at the University of Regina.
 In addition to semi-pro research interests, I have been an amateur astronomer since Apollo 8 and one of my first professional publications was about fireballs.
 I have maintained the RASC Saskatoon Centre web page since its inception.
 I still have an interest in chasing meteorite dropping fireballs, especially with my fireball cameras, but my more recent interest has been in extreme binary star systems including cataclysmic variables (CVs) and high mass X-ray binaries (HMXBs).
 I have a variable stars research page with lots of useful information.
 My primary collaborators have been Kinwah Wu of the Mullard Space Science Institute of University College London and Laszlo Kiss at the Konkoly Observatory, Budapest, Hungary.
 Actually, to get all the work done requires many other collaborators, far too numerous to mention here - you can see their names as authors on our publications.